jimacoff/my-hd/README.md

 Here is a link to a [live demo](https://my-hd.herokuapp.com/) of the my-hd app in a production environment.

-### Instantly Deploy Your Own My-HD Instance With A Single click
+### Instantly Deploy Your Own My-HD Instance

+With a single click you can deploy your own private instance of the My-HD app on heroku.
+This feature is here so you can explore that app and its functionality. **__NOTE: Instant deploy is not recommended if you plan to set up My-HD as a user facing live production application.
+For this it is recommended that you clone this repository and develop locally__**

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)